 Postres Mexicanos

-Though I spent a lot of the trip thinking about tacos, it was hard to miss them too much because every place we went to had amazing food — especially the desserts.
-Everywhere you go, you find Mexican ice cream or raspados, which are essentially snow cones saturated with natural flavors.
+I spent a lot of the trip thinking about tacos, but it was hard to miss them too much because every place we went to had amazing food—eespecially the desserts.
+Everywhere you go, you find Mexican ice cream, or raspados, which are essentially snow cones saturated with natural flavors.

 Not only will you find familiar flavors like strawberry and mango, but you will also find tropical fruits like tamarind.
 Personally, my favorite is mango topped with a salty and spicy mix called chamoy, but I highly recommend trying new flavors.